amajaying/C-Lab-2nd-Semester/27 May/readme.md

 **auto specifier**

 **static specifier**
-** when you declare a variable with static it automatically starts with 0.
+** when you declare a variable with static it automatically starts with 0.<br>
-** when you declare a variable with static it is not available outside of the file.
+** when you declare a variable with static it is not available outside of the file.<br>
-** static int cant be declared twice in a same program.
+** static int cant be declared twice in a same program.<br>